Bubble.io

 Key Takeaways:

-• Leverage Low-Code Platforms: Utilize tools like Bubble.io to quickly develop and deploy web applications, especially in the early stages.
+• Leverage Low-Code Platforms: Use tools like Bubble.io to quickly develop and deploy web applications, especially in the early stages.

-• Plan for Scalability: From the outset, consider how your application can scale with the growth of your user base.
+• Plan for Scalability: From the very beginning, consider how your application can scale with the growth of your user base.

 • Evaluate Readiness for Custom Development: Thoroughly assess your business's capacity—financially and operationally—to transition to custom development.